 Indonesia’s campaign to displace West Papua’s application included high-level diplomacy visits to Port Moresby, Suva, and Honiara; $us20,000,000 for MSG projects; and a huge delegation at the MSG Summit in Honiara.

 Many Melanesians believe PNG and Fiji’s rejection of West Papua’s application betrayed the MSG founding principles to ‘defend and promote independence as the inalienable right of the indigenous peoples of Melanesia’ and ‘contribute to a peaceful, secure, stable, democratic environment throughout Melanesia’.

-With PNG and Fiji supporting Indonesia’s quest for MSG associate status, and Vanuatu and the Kanaky (FLNKS) supporting West Papua’s application for full membership, the Solomon Islands government announced that it would shepherd a compromise, of West Papua as an ‘Observer’.
+With PNG and Fiji supporting Indonesia’s quest for MSG associate status, and Vanuatu and the Kanaky (FLNKS) supporting West Papua’s application for full membership, the Solomon Islands shepherded a compromise, for West Papua to become an ‘Observer’.

-People throughout the Melanesian world were horrified by the fragility of their political leadership and turned to prayer.
-In Honiara, during Mass at St Barnabas Anglican Cathedral (Church of Melanesia), which was radio-broadcast throughout the Solomon Islands, Bishop Alfred Karibongi announced Pray-and-Fasting (Tues 23-25 June 2015) for West Papua’s application to join the MSG as a full member.
-There were special prayer vigils and information sessions at Holy Cross Catholic Church in Honiara for the three days, and a Candleight Vigil in Holy Trinity Anglican Cathedral in Suva on 22 June 2015.
+People throughout the Melanesian world were horrified by the fragility of their political leaders in the face of Indonesian threats and bribes.
+In Honiara, during Mass at St Barnabas Anglican Cathedral (radio-broadcast throughout the Solomon Islands), Bishop Alfred Karibongi announced three days of Pray-and-Fasting (23-25 June 2015) for West Papua to be adopted as a full member of the Melanesian Spearhead Group.
+There were also special prayer vigils at Holy Cross Catholic Church in Honiara, and a Candleight Vigil in Holy Trinity Anglican Cathedral in Suva (Fiji) on 22 June 2015.